ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2023-Spring/README.md

 **Requirments:** The cube name is *Order_Cube*.
 Please create 5 dimension usages for the five dimension tables.
 You need to reate some hierarchies (e.g., year-month-day) on each dimension.

-**3. OLAP Analysis and Results Reporting**
+**3. OLAP Analysis and Results Reporting (4 points)**

 Use the Saiku Analytics tool to analyze *"the total dollars sold per year per parent_category"* using the OLAP cube created in the previous step.
-Create a report to visualize the results with charts (e.g., line chart, pie chart, and bar chart **(4 points)**
+Create a report to visualize the results with charts (e.g., line chart, pie chart, and bar chart).